survivorsunited/mods-su-compostables/docs/docs/modrinth.md

 # Compostables

-A Minecraft Fabric mod that extends composting functionality by making 62 additional organic items compostable, including meat, dyes, stews, and other processed organic materials.
+A Minecraft Fabric mod that extends composting functionality by making 100 additional organic items compostable, including meat, dyes, stews, carpets, wool, bones, and other processed organic materials.

 ## 🌱 About